FelixKratz/SketchyBar/README.md

 ```
 where the *name* is used to target the item with this name.

-An item always has the following structure in the bar (background padding currently on on HEAD):  <br>
+An item always has the following structure in the bar:  <br>
 <img src="images/bar_item.png" width="300"> <br>
 background_padding_left|-icon_padding_left-|-icon-|-icon_padding_right-|-label_padding_left-|-label-|-label_padding_right-|background_padding_right <br>